Monster of Florence: Suspects and reaction

+Sardinian trail

 After the 1982 murders, police leaked false information that Mainardi had regained consciousness before dying in the hospital.
-Soon after, an anonymous tip called for the police to relook at the Lo Bianco-Locci murder from 1968; it was quickly determined that the same gun had been used.
+Soon after, an anonymous tip called for the police to relook at the Lo Bianco–Locci murder from 1968; it was quickly determined that the same gun had been used.
 The confession and conviction of Locci's husband, Stefano Mele, was subsequently revisited, as Mele had been imprisoned during the later murders.
 Mele's statements in police interviews were inconsistent, shifting the blame among his Sardinian relatives and acquaintances.

+This line of investigation has become known in the Italian press and literature about the case as the Sardinian trail (pista sarda).
 Francesco Vinci was arrested first.
 He was a former lover of Locci's whose car had been found hidden on the day the false Mainardi information had been leaked.
 Francesco was kept in custody for over a year, even during the 1983 murders.
 Examining magistrate Mario Rotella instead widened the net, arresting Mele's brother and brother-in-law, Giovanni Mele and Piero Mucciarini.
 The 1984 murders occurred when the three suspects were in custody, so the police released them.

-Rotella focused on Francesco's brother Salvatore Vinci, himself another lover and former lodger of Barbara Locci's.
-Vinci's first wife had died in a fire in Sardinia, ruled a suicide although rumored to be a murder.
+Rotella focused on Francesco's brother Salvatore Vinci, another lover, and former lodger of Barbara Locci's.
+Vinci's first wife had died in a fire in Sardinia, ruled a suicide although rumoured to be a murder.
 After the final Monster murder in 1985, Rotella arrested Vinci and charged him with the murder of his wife, intending to move from there to the other killings attributed to the Monster.
 The trial in Sardinia instead acquitted Vinci, who walked free.
-By this point, chief prosecutor Pier Luigi Vigna thought the Sardinian trail spent, and wanted to look into the possibility of the gun having been picked up by an unknown party after its use in the 1968 murder.
+By this point, chief prosecutor Pier Luigi Vigna thought the Sardinian trail was spent, and wanted to look into the possibility of the gun having been picked up by an unknown party after its use in the 1968 murder.
 In 1989, Rotella was forced to officially clear all the Sardinian suspects and withdraw from the case.